TutoringAppUMD/TA/README.md

 * User can remain logged in across restarts
 * User can log out
 * User specificies subjects needed if he/she is a student or skills if he/she is a TA.
-* Matches have a chat window to get to know each other, with the ability to unmatch.
+* User can select to skip or see next match, or user can send a quick chat.
-* User can see who they have been matched with on the main feed.
+* User can view main feed (matches only): photo posts (problems) and captions (specific questions) this normally by a student user and comments (solutions) by a TA.
-* User can post questions
+* User can post questions/photo problems
-* User can comment under posts
+* User can comment under posts with solutions
-* User can send direct messages
+* User can send direct message a match

 **Optional Nice-to-have Stories**

-* Profile pages for each user
+* Profile pages/pictures for each user
 * Settings (Accesibility, Notification, General, etc.)

 ### 2. Screen Archetypes